Two transgender women have been killed and a third stabbed in the past seven months in Dallas. Police are asking for help solving the cases

-(CNN)Dallas police are investigating whether the killing of two transgender woman and the assault of third over the past seven months are related, authorities said Tuesday.
+(CNN)Dallas police are investigating whether the killing of two transgender women and the assault of third over the past seven months are connected, authorities said Tuesday.

 The most recent victim, Muhlaysia Booker, 22, was found fatally shot on Saturday, according to police.
 The victims are all African-American.